 - Sometimes your butcher may save you trimmings for free.
 Can’t hurt to ask!

-- Prepare up to a month at once and freeze portioned amounts in muffin tins, then pop them out and store in baggies.
+- Prepare up to a month at once and freeze portioned amounts in muffin tins, then pop them out and store them in baggies.

 Basic Preparation Guidelines for Homemade Dog Treats